openrewrite/rewrite-docs/reference/rewrite-maven-plugin.md

 # Maven Plugin Configuration

-The Rewrite Maven Plugin is the fastest way to apply Rewrite recipes to your code as part of your Maven build.
-The Rewrite Maven Plugin is compatible with all versions of Maven since 3.6.
+The OpenRewrite Maven Plugin is the fastest way to apply OpenRewrite recipes to your code as part of your Maven build.
+The OpenRewrite Maven Plugin is compatible with all versions of Maven since 3.6.

 {% hint style="success" %}
-The Rewrite Maven plugin automatically supplies any recipes you configure to run with all source files in the project that are transformable.
+The OpenRewrite Maven plugin automatically supplies any recipes you configure to run with all source files in the project that are transformable.
 It will supply Java visitors with Java files, XML visitors with XML files, etc.
 {% endhint %}

-The Rewrite Maven plugin offers these goals:
+The OpenRewrite Maven plugin offers these goals:

 * `mvn rewrite:run` - Run the configured recipes and apply the changes locally.
 * `mvn rewrite:dryRun` - Generate warnings to the console for any recipe that would make changes, but do not make changes.